Chapter

 Bodil took a

-wild-eyed second to internalize how close that had been and then jerked
+wild-eyed second to internalize just how close that had been and then

-of room to maneuver at a sand dune taller than us, which we could have
+ran out of room to maneuver at a sand dune taller than us, which we

-scaled but didn’t dare, afraid that the movement would draw the
+could have scaled but didn’t dare, afraid that the movement would draw

-creature’s eye.
-We settled for flattening ourselves against it instead
+the creature’s eye.
+We settled for flattening ourselves against it

-while a giant fist kept hammering away overhead.
-I stared up at the
+instead, while a giant fist kept hammering away overhead.
+I stared up

-rest of our team, who were hiding in the shadows under the jagged lip
+at the rest of our team, who were hiding in the shadows under the

-of the roofline, having squeezed between its shattered remains and the
+jagged lip of the roofline, having squeezed between its shattered

 They were